 Today is International Talk Like a Pirate Day.
-The Jewish New Year is also approaching at the end of the month.
+The Jewish New Year began two weeks ago.

 What would be an appropriate topic, albeit perhaps a little afield from the subject of genealogy, for a blog post combining the two?